michaeleisel/zld/README.md

 ### Installation

-Checkout the [latest release](https://github.com/michaeleisel/zld/releases/latest) from master and run `make`, then see in the output where it built zld (e.g. `build/Build/Products/Release/zld`).
+Checkout the [latest release](https://github.com/michaeleisel/zld/releases/latest) from master and run `git clean -dfx && make`, then see in the output where it built zld (e.g. `build/Build/Products/Release/zld`).

 ### Usage